nythrox/effects.js/docs/handlers.md

 #### Resume

-Calling resume will not only resume the program with a value, but also returns the result of the resumed program after it finishes running up to the point of the handler.
+Calling resume will resume the program with a value, and then return the result of the resumed program after it finishes running up to the point of the handler.

 ### Return